Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Sequential Data Selection Framework

 To solve the sequential data selection problem, which starts from an empty set and sequentially selects data points until all data is selected, we need to analyze what factors determine the selection quality.
-As illustrated in \textbf{Figure~\ref{fig:framework}}, the solution quality is fundamentally determined by two key factors: (1) \textbf{Reward Modeling}: How we model and access the environment's reward signals.
-This could be the ground-truth utility obtained through actual model training and evaluation, or a surrogate that approximates the true utility function.
-(2) \textbf{Decision Policy}: How we make decisions based on the reward function we used.
-The combination of these two components determines the quality of the induced ranking, as their interactions directly impact the selection performance across different subset sizes.
-Through this lens of utility modeling and decision-making, we will analyze how different solutions arise from specific choices of these two components, from exact dynamic programming to various approximation schemes in existing methods.
+The solution quality is fundamentally determined by two key factors (see Figure~\ref{fig:framework} for a visual overview):

+\begin{mybox} (1) \textbf{Reward Modeling}: How we model and access the environment's reward signals.
+This could be the ground-truth utility obtained through actual model training and evaluation, or a surrogate that approximates the true utility function;\\ (2) \textbf{Decision Policy}: How we make decisions based on the reward function we used.
+The combination of these two components determines the quality of the induced ranking, as their interactions directly impact the selection performance across different subset sizes. \end{mybox} Through this lens of utility modeling and decision-making, we will analyze how different solutions arise from specific choices of these two components.